cityofaustin/vision-zero/etl/afd_ems_import/README.md

 ### Invocation

-You will need to be on COA VPN to develop this ETL, because the scripts requires access to our credential server.
+You will need to be on COA VPN to develop this ETL, because the scripts require access to our credential server.

 For local development, you may find that the `docker-compose.yml` eases the work of having to collect the correct arguments to the docker invocation.
 After creating